-In no event will MBDA or the Department of Commerce be responsible for proposal preparation costs if the MBC Program fails to receive funding or is cancelled because of Department of Commerce or MBDA priorities.
+In no event will MBDA or the Department of Commerce be responsible for proposal preparation costs if the MBDA Business Center program fails to receive funding or is cancelled because of Department of Commerce or MBDA priorities.
 All funding periods under the award are subject to the availability of funds to support the continuation of the project.
 Publication of this FFO does not obligate MBDA or the Department of Commerce to award any specific project or to obligate any available funds.
-FY2011 funds have not yet been appropriated for the MBC program.